Marriage & Civil Partnership Abroad

 Getting your documents back

+As a result of the EU Regulation on Public Documents which came into force on 16 February 2019, an apostille should no longer be required when a Certificate of Freedom to Marry is presented to a public authority in another EU Member State.
 If the country in which you are getting married requires a Certificate de Coutume with an Apostille attached, we will provide this service.
 This may take up to 3 weeks.
 You will be charged the standard consular fee (currently €40) for each document that needs to be Apostilled (including the Certificate de Coutume, birth certificate, etc).

 If you are an Irish citizen who was not born in Ireland, and you require an Apostille on your birth certificate, it must be Apostilled by the government which issued your birth certificate.